wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Multivariable Calculus/Multi-Variable Composite Functions.md

 These come into play when you take the derivative of the first-order derivatives.
 	For composite functions, the second-order derivatives involve applying both the product rule and the chain rule, leading to more complex expressions that account for the curvature of the function in the transformed space.
 ## The First Order Derivatives of [[Mapping#A Composite Function as a Subset of Functions|Composite Functions]]
-The derivative of a composite function in the context of multivariable calculus is dependent on the **first-order partial derivatives** of the inner functions.
+The derivative of a composite function in the context of multivariable calculus is dependent on the **first-order non-partial derivatives** of the inner functions.
 $$\LARGE f \circ g \circ h: \mathbb{R} \xrightarrow{h}\mathbb{R} \xrightarrow{g}  \mathbb{R} \xrightarrow{f} \mathbb{R}$$
 $$\LARGE \frac{d}{dx}f(g(h(x))) = \frac{d}{dg(h(x))}f(g(h(x))) \cdot \frac{d}{dh(x)}g(h(x)) \cdot \frac{d}{dx}h(x)$$
 $$\LARGE ==  f'(g(h(x)) \cdot g'(h(x)) \cdot h'(x)$$